Digit (unit): Astronomy

 The astronomical digit was in use in Britain for centuries.
 Heath, writing in 1760, explains that 12 digits are equal to the diameter in eclipse of the sun, but that 23 may be needed for the Earth's shadow as it eclipses the moon, those over 12 representing the extent to which the Earth's shadow is larger than the Moon.
 The unit is apparently not in current use, but is found in recent dictionaries.

-Alcoholic Beverages

-A 'finger' of an alcoholic beverage is colloquially referred to as a 'digit'.